-Many companies in the Life Sciences Industries are not aware that the government offers generous research and development (R&D) incentive programs.
-Even those that are aware often fail to capture the full extent of R&D tax credits to which they are entitled.
+Many companies in the life sciences industries are not aware that the government offers generous research and development (R&D) incentive programs.
+Even those that are aware often fail to capture the full extent of R&D tax credits that they are entitled.
 For example, many companies may be capturing relevant expenses from their R&D cost centers, but not all qualifying R&D activities take place in traditional R&D departments.
-In many companies, prototyping, process development, and testing happen in the plant or on the shop floor, and thus may be overlooked for purposes of the R&D tax credit.
-If you think you have to have a Ph.D. and a state-of-the-art laboratory to be conducting qualified activities as defined by the Internal Revenue Code, think again.
+In many companies, prototyping, process development, and testing happen in the plant or on the shop floor, and thus may be overlooked for purposes of the R&D Tax Credit.
+If you think you have to have a PhD and a state-of-the-art laboratory to be conducting qualified activities as defined by the Internal Revenue Code, think again.

 Examples of life science innovations eligible for R&D tax incentives include the following:

 - Designing new drugs, compounds, and medical devices

 - Conducting clinical tests to satisfy government regulatory requirements prior to commercialization, including FDA Phase I-IV testing

 - Conducting tests to satisfy foreign regulatory requirements

 - Increasing product yield and decrease reaction times